-Professor of Sociology H. Wesley Perkins and Professor of Chemistry David Craig P'05 have worked in partnership for more than 15 years developing, implementing and growing the Social Norms Approach, a nationally-recognized, award-winning, interdisciplinary strategy for reducing risk-taking behaviors.
+Professor of Sociology H. Wesley Perkins and Professor of Chemistry David Craig P'05 have worked in partnership for more than three decades developing, implementing and growing the Social Norms Approach, a nationally-recognized, award-winning, interdisciplinary strategy for reducing risk-taking behaviors.
 The Social Norms Approach promotes health and prevents problem behaviors by combining research methods and theories from sociology and chemistry with biochemical science and computer modeling.

 Over the years, Perkins and Craig have established that most people misperceive healthy norms, assuming that it is typical for their peers to engage in risk-taking behaviors.
 Those misperceptions actually cause much of the problem: people believe their peers are risk-takers, so they feel justified in participating in risk-taking behavior as well.